 Messing up your winged liner a millisecond before you get it right is the epitome of a relatable #makeupfail.
 It happens to the best of us (some more frequently than others), but rarely does it stop there.
 There’s the inevitable mascara on your upper eyelid or the accidental overlining of your lips.
 All of it can be super frustrating, especially when you’re short on time — but don’t freak out!
 We’ve rounded up our favorite quick makeup fixes so you don’t have to start from scratch.

 How to Fix It: So you sneezed or accidentally swiped the mascara wand someplace other than your eyelashes.
 First thing’s first – leave it there!
 When you immediately try to remove mascara while it’s still wet, you’ll only make a bigger mess.
 Just finish up your makeup in other areas while you let the mascara mistake dry.
 Then use a clean spoolie to lightly scrub the smudge.
 Since the mascara is dry, it will just flake right off without even disrupting the makeup already underneath!

-The Blunder: Too Much Blush
+When You Apply Too Much Blush

-The Fix: Use a cleansing wipe like Garnier Clean+ The Refreshing Remover Cleansing Towelettes to carefully remove the lip liner where you messed up (or you can use the makeup remover pen, if you’ve got one).
+How to Fix It: Use a cleansing wipe like Garnier Clean+ The Refreshing Remover Cleansing Towelettes to carefully remove the lip liner where you messed up (or you can use the makeup remover pen, if you’ve got one).
 Then, reapply the color where necessary.
 Follow up by applying concealer on the outside of the lip line using a fine lip brush.
 This will not only cover up any leftover smeared lipstick but also will help the new application stay in place!